motapinto/java-minus-compiler/README.md

 - Invalid parameters to method
 - Types don't match
 - Array assignment to a non array variable
-- Array initialization with a Type different than int
+- Array initialization with a Type different from int
-- Variable not initialized
-- Variables were not initialized
+- Variables not initialized

 ## Intermediate Representation & Code Generation